-According to the American Counseling Association, counselors help build a "relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals."
+According to the American Counseling Association, people with an online master’s in counseling help build a "relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals."
 As these challenges mount across the country, more skilled and empathetic professionals are needed to help people in their community.
 The U.S. Bureau of Labor Statistics (BLS) anticipates that the field will expand in the coming decade, projecting 23% job growth for substance abuse, behavioral disorder, and mental health counselors.
 Students who graduate from an online master's in counseling program learn the academic and professional skills needed to enter or advance within this dynamic field.
 Additionally, many programs offer curricular options that enable students to earn a degree without compromising their professional or familial obligations.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 1. George Washington University